We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-Importantly, the RT85 does not include its own preamp.
-Though it has two standard RCA outputs on the rear and comes with gold-plated RCA cables, you’ll need to bring your own stereo receiver with a dedicated phono RCA input, or a phono preamp to act as an intermediate interface, to pair it with some appropriately expressive speakers (such as the Fluance Ai41s, or another selection from our best speakers for music).
+Importantly, the RT85 does not include a preamp.
+Though it has two standard RCA outputs on the rear and comes with gold-plated RCA cables, you’ll need to bring a stereo receiver with a dedicated phono RCA input, or a phono preamp to act as an intermediate interface, to pair it with some appropriately expressive speakers (such as the Fluance Ai41s, or another selection from our best speakers for music).
 This detail is easy to overlook, as many cheaper record players include built-in preamps or even USB connectivity.
 The lack of an integrated phono preamp allows power users to fine-tune their stereo systems, but more casual users might see this as a minus.
 You’ve been warned.

 Getting started with the Fluance RT85

-At first glance, the RT85 looks rather daunting in its shipping box, with many separate parts individually wrapped in foam, cardboard, and plastic of varying thicknesses.
+At first glance, the RT85 looks rather daunting in its shipping box, with many parts individually wrapped in foam, cardboard, and plastic of varying thicknesses.
 Quickly scanning the well-written quick-start guide, I concluded assembly wasn’t complicated but handling parts required care to avoid breaking, smudging, and scratching.

 After donning a conveniently included pair of white gloves and placing the plinth on a sturdy table, I unpacked the acrylic platter and slid it onto the central spindle.
 Around the platter was a very thin rubber belt, which stretched easily onto the motor pulley.
 The motor pulley does have a separate cap piece you’ve got to slide over the top with some precision, and I fumbled around with it a bit before it seated properly.